 We owe it to our donors, existing partners, and especially the people in need of food assistance to ensure our donated food is distributed safely and fairly across the state.
 Partner agencies that receive food from Good Shepherd Food Bank must meet these basic standards.

 Thank you for your interest in partnership with Good Shepherd Food Bank.
 The Food Bank is only accepting applications for partnership from organizations that serve an unfilled gap in our service area.
-If you feel that your program meets this requirement, please reach out to the Agency Services Coordinator by phone to discuss further at (207) 782-3554 ext.
-1120.
+If you feel that your program meets this requirement, please reach out to the Community Resources Coordinator by phone to discuss further at (207)782-3554.

 The Food Bank has a dedicated Community Partnerships team, comprised of professionals who are committed to supporting Maine’s hunger relief network.
 We offer a wide range of services and resources to help our partner agencies better serve their patrons.